scicloj/wolframite/WIP-NEW-DOCS.md

   [clojuratica.core/->wl! :as wl])
 ```

+## TODO

+* Rename namespaces, docs to Wolframite
+* Replace uses of wl/wl with wl/eval (= standardize on a single, understandable one) - in demo etc
+* Add tests for parse, convert, key fns
+* Explore, Leverage for docs dev/explainer.clj, notebook.demo

 ## Open questions

 * What is the `parse` ns about?
 Turn `com.wolfram.jlink.Expr` to Clojure data?
 Thus likely